 When you move into a property it is best to get onto the utilities straight away.
 Start with your water and power suppliers; your gas and electricity can come from the same company if you wish.
 You don’t have to stay with the same companies as the previous owners and you can obtain quotes from providers to make sure you have the best deal.
 For instance, you can do a quick online search of “internet availability by address” to find the best providers in your area, then compare services and prices to pick the best one for your needs.
 Once the basic utilities are in place you can move on to the phone, TV packages, and anything else you deem necessary in your new home.

 Different types of insurance

 Lastly, one of the most important – but not compulsory – actions to undertake when moving into a new home is to look at insurance options.
 When you exchange contracts on your new home you are then in charge of your property which means buildings insurance, at the very least, should be in place from that date onwards.
-Some people also like to take out contents insurance for added peace of mind.
+Some people also like to take out contents trademark registration for added peace of mind.